karisigurd4/StereoPhaseNet/README.md

 - **Data Collection**: Gather a diverse set of high-quality stereo audio files to create a comprehensive dataset.
 - **Data Preparation**: Process the audio files to generate pairs of out-of-phase and in-phase audio samples.
-- **Model Development**: Design and train a convolutional neural network (CNN) to learn the mapping from out-of-phase to in-phase audio.
+- **Model Development**: Design and train a transformer-based neural network to learn the mapping from out-of-phase to in-phase audio.
 - **Evaluation**: Assess the model's performance using appropriate metrics and fine-tune it for optimal results.
 - **Deployment**: Develop an inference pipeline that can be used to correct phase issues in new audio recordings.

 ### Features

 - **Audio Processing**: Efficient loading, normalization, and framing of stereo audio files.
-- **Deep Learning**: CNN-based model tailored for audio phase correction.
+- **Deep Learning**: Transformer-based model tailored for audio phase correction.
 - **Training and Evaluation**: Comprehensive training loop with data loaders and evaluation metrics.
 - **Inference Pipeline**: Ready-to-use pipeline for applying the trained model to new audio data.

 ## Results Summary

 In this project, we developed a deep learning model to address phase correction in stereo audio recordings.
-Using a dataset consisting of 115 audio files, each 30 seconds in length, we trained a Convolutional Neural Network (CNN) model to improve phase coherence in stereo audio.
+Using a dataset consisting of 115 audio files, each 30 seconds in length, we trained a transformer-based model to improve phase coherence in stereo audio.

 ### Dataset and Training